xinheng-cqb/learngit/readme.txt

-Git is a version control system yes, i add new line this is cool like it
+Git is a version control system yes, i add new line this is cool like

-i need new line
+add new line on master